 An Amazon Prime membership is the best thing ever.
 Especially if you’re studying, it is the ultimate way to get things if you don’t have a car.

 I ordered so many things with Amazon Prime.
 Almost all of the items below I got through Amazon Prime.
 I don’t have a car, so it was the perfect option for me.

-From items for my dorm to snacks and toiletries, I ordered them off Amazon.
+From items for my dorm to snacks and toiletries, I ordered them from Amazon.